vugar005/ngx-awesome-uploader/projects/file-picker/README.md

 public  abstract  uploadFile(fileItem: FilePreviewModel): Observable<HttpEvent<any>  | string>;
 public  abstract  removeFile(id: string, fileItem: FilePreviewModel): Observable<any>;
 ```
-**Note:**  Since uploadFile method will use http progress event, it has to return **id** of file in HttpEventType.Response type, otherwise return request.
+**Note:**  Since uploadFile method will use http progress event, it has to return **id** of file (string) in HttpEventType.Response type, otherwise return request.
 You will receive this id on removeFile method when you click remove.
 You can check DEMO adapter [here](https://github.com/vugar005/ngx-awesome-uploader/blob/master/src/app/demo-file-picker/demo-file-picker.adapter.ts)
 ####  Now you can use it in your template